raphCode/master-thesis-muzero/approach.typ

 Even if the !impl takes into account updating the visit counts, disallowing further expansion beyond !tn can still be problematic:
-The terminal !pred may be wrong, and the game may actually continue beyond the assumed !tn.
+The terminal !pred may be wrong, and the !g may actually continue beyond the assumed !tn.
 In this case there are no search !ns available for the next move.
 While the original !mz !arch has no issue with this, this paper outlines possible future work where this makes a difference.